-- 3.1 We hold a daily act of collective worship in our school.
-This forms part of each assembly, which is normally a whole-school assembly. - 3.2 We conduct collective worship in a dignified and respectful way.
+- 3.1 We hold a daily act of collective worship in our school, which is normally a whole-school session. - 3.2 We conduct collective worship in a dignified and respectful way.
 We tell children that collective worship time is a period of calm reflection.
 We regard it as a special time and expect children to behave in an appropriate way.
 We ask them to be quiet and thoughtful and to listen carefully to the teachings and participate fully in prayer and hymns.
 We create an appropriate atmosphere by using music and candles or other objects that act as a focal point for the attention of the children.

-- 3.3 We follow the liturgical structure and we plan our collective worship following the GERS structure (Gathering, Engaging, Responding and Sending). - 3.4 The Head teacher and other members of staff normally conduct collective worship, but local clergy or other representatives of local religious groups also come in to school to conduct them.
-Children are also given the opportunity to plan and take the lead in collective worship. - 3.5 We take the themes of our collective worship from the traditions of the Christian faith and we often reflect the festivals and events of the Christian calendar.
+- 3.3 We follow the liturgical structure and we plan our collective worship following the GERS structure (Gathering, Engaging, Responding and Sending). - 3.4 The Head teacher and other teaching members of staff normally conduct collective worship, but local clergy or other representatives of local religious groups also come in to school to conduct them.
+Small groups of children are also given the opportunity to plan and take the lead in collective worship. - 3.5 We take the themes of our collective worship from the traditions of the Christian faith and we often reflect the festivals and events of the Christian calendar.
 Themes are taken from the values for life document and are linked to P.S.H.E work.
-At the end of each half-term children reflect on the key messages learnt and children record their thoughts in the Book of Reflection. - 3.6 Our weekly celebration assembly reflects the achievements and learning of the children.
+At the end of each half-term, children reflect on the key messages learnt and evaluate the sessions.
+The evaluations are kept in a folder in the main entrance for all to see. - 3.6 Our weekly celebration assembly reflects the achievements and learning of the children.
 We encourage the children to participate in the assembly by showing their work to the other children and raising issues that they have discussed in their classes.
 Assemblies offer an opportunity to acknowledge and reward children for their achievements both in and out of schools.
 They play an important part in promoting the ethos of the school, which is that all children are valued and all achievements are recognised.
 Elveden C of E Primary Academy is a successful school and we shall celebrate the successes of all the children in assemblies. - 3.7 The theme for collective worship is displayed in the hall and in each classroom containing key messages for the teacher and children to refer to over the week.
-The half-term's theme is also put into the monthly newsletter so that parents can reinforce the messages at home. - 3.8 We welcome governors' attendance to our collective worship at any time.
+The half-term's theme is also posted onto the school's Facebook page and website so that parents can reinforce the messages at home. - 3.8 We welcome governors' attendance to our collective worship at any time.